The 10 best places to eat in Trastevere

 - Hours: from 12:30 to 15h for lunch and from 20 to 23h for dinner.

 - Chef's tip: the meat of this place is very famous, one of the specialties of the house.

-- Recommended if... you want a cheap restaurant and do not have great pretensions.
+- Recommended if... you want a cheap restaurant and you do not have great pretensions.

 2. The best pizza in Trastevere, at Pizzeria Ivo

-Did you know that pizza arrived in Rome after World War II via immigrants from the south of the country?
-So if you thought, like me, that Romans were born with a pizza under their arm, you are very confused.
+Did you know that pizza arrived in Rome after World War II through immigrants from the south of the country?
+So if you thought, as I did, that Romans were born with a pizza under their arm, you are very confused.
 However, in less than a century it has already become the signature dish.
-Although it is difficult to choose the best pizza in Rome, in my case, I choose the one at Pizzeria Ivo.
-It is finger-licking good!
+Although it is difficult to choose the best pizza in Rome, in my case, I choose the one from Pizzeria Ivo.
+It's finger-licking good!

 The pastry shop converted into a pizzeria

 This place has been delighting the inhabitants of Rome and tourists for more than 60 years.
 Specifically, it was in the early 1960s when its founder, Ivo Stefanelli, set up his own business in Trastevere, first focusing on desserts and then pizzas, and thanks to word of mouth it became the trendy place in the area.

 Today, his son Ivano has taken the reins of the pizzeria and has begun to improve the selection of raw materials: introducing Danish meats, cheeses and cured meats from leading brands, organic labels and craft beers.
 The good thing?
 The average price of 20 € has not changed.
 Good, nice and cheap.